-The best snow conditions for skiers is when there is a fresh layer of light powdery snow sat on a deep base.
+The best snow conditions for skiers are when there is a fresh layer of light powdery snow sitting on a deep base.

 More and more ski resorts now rely on snowmaking to make more snow for longer uninterrupted ski seasons.

-The latest snow machines can make 110+ litres of water into snow per minute and can be re-positioned around the mountain to touch up areas of the slope that need it most.
+The latest snow machines can make 110+ liters of water into snow per minute and can be re-positioned around the mountain to touch up areas of the slope that need it most.

 The best temperatures for making snow are between -5°C (23°F) and -25°c (-13°F).
 Too warm and the machines are most expensive to run and too cold the water can freeze in the pipes and cause damage to the metal.

 The ideal conditions are dry and cold.
 Too much moisture in the air can lower snow production.
 The temperature will make a massive difference in how long it takes resorts to create more snow.